FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ]
 ```

-We can configure our chart to render a Pie or Doughnut chart like so:
+we can configure our chart to render a Pie or Doughnut chart like so:

 ![Configuration for of a Pie and Doughnut Chart](/images/node-examples/ui-chart-pie-doughnut-config.png "Configuration for of a Pie and Doughnut Chart"){data-zoomable}

-Results in the following, where for the "Doughnut" chart has two "Series" worth of data.
+which results in the following, where for the "Doughnut" chart it has two "Series" worth of data:

 ![Example of Pie and Doughnut Charts](/images/node-examples/ui-chart-pie-doughnut.png "Example of Pie and Doughnut Charts"){data-zoomable}
 _Example of Pie and Doughnut Charts_